A theory of generalized Lam\'e curves

-It was conjectured in \cite{Wang_2020} that $V_{\mathbf{n}}(\mathbf{p})$ for $\mathbf{n} \in (\frac12 \mathbb{N})^r$ should contain curve components.
-Proving this conjecture is one of the original motivations in starting this project around 2017.
-The solution obtained here is far more involved than it was originally thought.
-Resolving this conjecture requires constructing the moduli space of the GHH ansatz—which natively forms a curve—and proving the existence of a non-constant (generically 2:1) morphism from this moduli space to $V_{\mathbf{n}}(\mathbf{p})$.
+It was conjectured in \cite{Wang_2020} that $V_{\mathbf{n},\mathbf{p}}(\tau)$ for $\mathbf{n} \in (\frac12 \mathbb{N})^r$ should contain curve components.
+Proving this conjecture was one of the original motivations for initiating this project around 2017.
+The solution obtained here is far more involved than originally anticipated.
+Resolving this conjecture requires constructing the moduli space of the GHH ansatz---which natively forms a curve---and proving the existence of a non-constant (generically 2:1) morphism from this moduli space to $V_{\mathbf{n},\mathbf{p}}(\tau)$.

-\subsubsection{Generalized Hermite–Halphen ansatz.}
+\subsubsection{Generalized Hermite--Halphen ansatz}

-A key conceptual contribution of this paper is the identification of the generalized Hermite-Halphen (GHH) ansatz as the structural mechanism governing log-free generalized Lam\'e equations.
+A key conceptual contribution of this work is the identification of the generalized Hermite--Halphen (GHH) ansatz as the structural mechanism governing log-free generalized Lam\'e equations.
 The ansatz is defined for any total weight $n \in \mathbb{Z}_{\geq 0}$.
 For strictly positive weight $n>0$, it takes the form